+'''

 DELETE FROM DEPARTMENT

-Use a PL/I program statement to delete all the subprojects (MAJPROJ is NULL) from the PROJECT table for a department (DEPTNO) equal to that in the host variable HOSTDEPT (char(6)).

 '''

+Use a C program statement to delete all the subprojects (MAJPROJ is NULL) from the PROJECT table for a department (DEPTNO) equal to that in the host variable HOSTDEPT (char(6)).

+'''

-EXEC SQL DELETE FROM PROJECT
+EXEC SOL DELETE FROM PROJECT

 WHERE DEPTNO = :HOSTDEPT AND MAJPROJ IS NULL;

 '''

-Code a portion of a PL/I program that will be used to display retired employees (JOB) and then, if requested to do so, remove certain employees from the EMPLOYEE table.
+Code a portion of a C program that will be used to display retired employees (JOB) and then, if requested to do so, remove certain employees from the EMPLOYEE table.

 '''

-EXEC SQL DECLARE C1 CURSOR FOR SELECT
+EXEC SQL DECLARE C1 CURSOR FOR

+SELECT

+FROM EMPLOYEE

-FROM EMPLOYEE WHERE JOB = 'RETIRED';
+WHERE JOB = 'RETIRED';

 EXEC SQL OPEN C1;

-EXEC SQL FETCH C1 INTO ... ;
+EXEC SQL FETCH C1 INTO ...

-PUT ... ;

-GET LIST (REMOVE);
+getlist(remove);

+if (strcmp(remove, "YES") )

-IF REMOVE = 'YES' THEN EXEC SQL DELETE FROM EMPLOYEE WHERE CURRENT OF C1;
+EXEC SQL DELETE FROM EMPLOYEE

+WHERE CURRENT OF C1;

+}

-EXEC SQL CLOSE C1; '''
+EXEC SQL CLOSE C1;

-DESCRIBE
+'''

 The DESCRIBE statement obtains information about a prepared statement.
-For an explanation of prepared statements, see "PREPARE" on page 453.
+For an explanation of prepared statements, see "PREPARE" on page 449.